T-U-R-A/tura-coding-book/Concepts.typ

 - `lower(v.begin(),v.end(),t)` returns an `iterator` to the lower bound of `t`.
 - `upper(v.begin(),v.end(),t)` returns an `iterator` to the upper bound of `t`.

 To get the index, we simply do `lb - v.begin()` and `ub - v.begin()` because that takes the difference in memory location.

+You now might wonder, how do you get the largest element lesser than or the largest element less than or equal to.
+This can be achieved by subtracting 1 to the lower bound and upper bound respectively.

 == Sets

 A `set` in a data structure in `c++`, which has the following properties: